stevecrawshaw/vs-code-setup/README.md

 `git clone <hit CTRL+V to paste the URL>`

 ## Install uv
-(if you've done this you can skip this step)
-UV is a helpful tool for managing virtual environments and packages.
-It can be installed from PowerShell by running this line from powershell:
+(if you've already installed uv you can skip this step) UV is a helpful tool for managing virtual environments and packages.
+It can be installed by running this line from powershell:

 `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`